dkovacs24/ReviOS_faq/README.md

 ## What's the difference between the versions?
 What to choose?

-As of this moment (2022-01-18), there are 3 versions of ReviOS that are supported: 1709, 21H2 and 21.12.
+As of this moment (2022-01-21), there are 3 versions of ReviOS that are supported: 1709, 21H2 and 21.12.
 No other versions are supported.

 If you are looking for a version:
-- more gaming, less latency and less bloatware oriented, choose 1709
+- more gaming, less latency and less bloatware oriented, choose `1709`
-- more compatible with latest programs, choose 21H2 or 21.12
+- more compatible with latest programs, choose `21H2` or `21.12`

-***Faceit only works on 21H2 and 21.12.***
+**_Faceit only works on 21H2 and 21.12._**

 ---